senanu/b40/docs/ch08/ch08b_rg.md

     > OBJECTIVE: Understand what conditions can change the rate of a catalyzed reaction.
     > OBJECTIVE: Connect the many factors that affect enzyme function to protein shape and the types of bonds involved.

 1. Most chemical reactions happen faster at higher temperatures.
-What does Fig 8.17a show that contradicts this for enzymatically catalyzed reactions?
-Why does this happen to enzymatically catalyzed reactions but not with non-catalyzed reactions?{{site.space5}}
+What does Fig 8.12 show that contradicts this for enzymatically catalyzed reactions?
+Why does this happen to enzymatically catalyzed reactions but not with non-catalyzed reactions?
+To answer this, think of what an enzyme is and what happens at high temperatures.{{site.space5}}
 2. Why does changing the pH of a reaction affect its speed?{{site.space3}}
 3. Why does the rate of a catalyzed reaction increase as the substrate concentration increases?{{site.space3}}
 4. Look at the attached graph.
 Why does the rate of a catalyzed reaction plateau?
 (V is the reaction speed ("velocity"), S is the substrate concentration)<img align="center" width="50%" src="{{site.url}}/b40/assets/ch08/SubstConc.png" alt="Graph showing a plateau in reaction rate as enzyme gets saturated with substrate"> {{site.space3}}